Monographs

 ISBN-13: 978-1580932912

-Available for order at Random House and Amazon
+Available for order at Phaidon and Amazon

 A haunting is a doorway into the private history of place.
 Such is the idea of Corinne May Botz's compelling collection of photographs (and accompanying oral narratives) from eighty allegedly haunted houses, which includes mostly private residences…Nineteenth-century spiritualists employed photography as a medium to the afterlife, and in her fine literary introduction Botz nods to this, explaining how she worked “in the Victorian tradition of female receptivity to the otherworldly.”
 But it isn’t foggy shapes that she’s out to capture, but something else unseen: a house’s own signs of being, and how a dwelling place merges with the worlds of its inhabitants, past and present.